 Tours are available on a first-come, first-served basis.
 It may not be appropriate for children under the age of 6.
 The last ticket is sold 30 minutes prior to closing.

-The 9/11 Tribute Center and Tour should not be confused with the 9/11 Memorial Museum.
+The 9/11 Tribute Museum and Guided Tour should not be confused with the 9/11 Memorial Museum.
 The 9/11 Memorial is always free and open to the public and does not require tickets.